fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 }
 ```

-And produce the following output on a successful build of our Android App:
+And will produce the following output on a successful build of our Android App:

 ```
 :app:assemble